EspressoAdvice.comUpdated April 2026

 For espresso specifically, freshness affects crema production, extraction consistency, and flavour clarity.
 Stale beans produce thin crema, uneven extraction, and flat-tasting shots.
 No amount of technique compensates for old coffee.

 Buy from roasters who print roast dates, not "best by" dates.
-Target beans roasted 7-21 days ago.
+Target beans roasted 7 to 21 days ago.
 Under 5-7 days and they're still degassing, which makes extraction unpredictable.
 Over 4 weeks and you're fighting staleness.

 UK roasters worth trying